-specified in subsection 620.1, subject to confirming that the intermediaries have adequate AML/CFT controls in place and the other considerations set out in this section.
-However, the ultimate responsibility for ensuring that CDD requirements are met remains with practices.

-- Reliance on third parties may occur through, e.g., introductions made by another member of the same network or referrals from other practices or other professionals. - 620.13.3 Written confirmation must be obtained from the intermediaries that: - (a) they agree to perform the role; and - (b) they will provide upon request, without delay, a copy of any document or record obtained in the course of carrying out the CDD measures on behalf of the practices. - 620.13.4 Practices should obtain satisfactory evidence to confirm the status and eligibility of the intermediaries.
-Such evidence may comprise evidence from them of their status, regulation, policies and procedures. - Practices that carry out a CDD measure by means of intermediaries must, as soon as possible, after the intermediaries have carried out that measure, obtain from them the data or information that the intermediaries have obtained in the course of carrying out that measure.
-This does not require obtaining, at the same time, a copy of the document, or a record of the data or information, that has been obtained by the intermediaries. - Where these documents and records are kept by the intermediaries, practices must obtain an undertaking from them to keep all underlying CDD information throughout the continuance of the practices' business relationship with the clients and for at least five years beginning on the date on which the relationship of the client with the practices ends.
-An undertaking must also be obtained from the intermediaries to supply copies of all underlying CDD information where the intermediaries are about to cease trading or will no longer continue to act as intermediaries for the practices.
+- 620.13.1 Under AMLO, practices may rely upon intermediaries to perform any part of the CDD measures specified in subsection 620.1, subject to confirming that the intermediaries have adequate AML/CFT controls in place and the other considerations set out in this section.
+However, the ultimate responsibility for ensuring that CDD requirements are met remains with practices. - 620.13.2 Reliance on third parties may occur through, e.g., introductions made by another member of the same network or referrals from other practices or other professionals. - 620.13.3 Written confirmation must be obtained from the intermediaries that: - (a) they agree to perform the role; and - (b) they will provide upon request, without delay, a copy of any document or record obtained in the course of carrying out the CDD measures on behalf of the practices. - 620.13.4 Practices should obtain satisfactory evidence to confirm the status and eligibility of the intermediaries.
+Such evidence may comprise evidence from them of their status, regulation, policies and procedures. - 620.13.5 Practices that carry out a CDD measure by means of intermediaries must, as soon as possible, after the intermediaries have carried out that measure, obtain from them the data or information that the intermediaries have obtained in the course of carrying out that measure.
+This does not require obtaining, at the same time, a copy of the document, or a record of the data or information, that has been obtained by the intermediaries. - 620.13.6 Where these documents and records are kept by the intermediaries, practices must obtain an undertaking from them to keep all underlying CDD information throughout the continuance of the practices' business relationship with the clients, and for at least five years beginning on the date on which the relationship of the clients with the practices ends.
+An undertaking must also be obtained from the intermediaries to supply copies of all underlying CDD information to practices, where the intermediaries are about to cease trading or will no longer continue to act as intermediaries for the practices.